Eduard Habsburg-Lothringen: Education

 Habsburg studied philosophy and history at the Catholic University of Eichstätt-Ingolstadt, where he earned a doctorate in philosophy in 1999 with a dissertation on the end of Neo-Thomism, graduating magna cum laude.
 He later pursued further studies at the University of Fribourg in Switzerland.

 Business career

 After university, he worked for a children’s television company in Germany and produced animated series “Nick and Perry”.
 He was a zombie-movie screenwriter, cartoon producer, love-triangle novelist and media personality.

 Diplomatic career

-Since 2015, he has served as Hungary’s ambassador to the Holy See and Sovereign Military Order of Malta.
+In December 2015, Habsburg was appointed to serve as Hungary’s ambassador to the Holy See and Sovereign Military Order of Malta.

+He concluded his mission to the Holy See in November 2025.

 Personal life

 On 1 July 1995 he married Maria Theresia von Gudenus (b.
 1967), a descendant of Archduke Johann of Austria.
 They have six children, one son and five daughters.

 Habsburg is a practising Catholic.
 He has expressed an admiration for Thomas More, Pope Gregory I, József Mindszenty, Thérèse of Lisieux, Charles I of Austria, and his patron saint and namesake Edward the Confessor.